 I am a senior lecturer in the School of Education at the University of Edinburgh, and my teaching focuses on the MSc in Digital Education, a large, distance programme with around 200 students from more than 40 countries.
 Between 2012-15 I was director of the programme.
-I lead Research Methods, Digital futures for learning, and also teach Introduction to digital environments for learning.
-Between 2009-13 I was co-developer and -teacher of the open access E-learning and digital cultures course.
+I lead Digital futures for learning and Course Design for Digital Environments, and also teach Introduction to digital environments for learning.
+I previously led Research Methods, and was co-developer and -teacher of the open access E-learning and digital cultures course.

 Along with four other colleagues, I developed and taught the E-learning and Digital Cultures MOOC (Massive Open Online Course), on the Coursera platform.
 This was one of the first six MOOCs to be developed by the University of Edinburgh.
 The five-week MOOC ran for the first time in February 2013, again in November 2013 and November 2014 – in total more than 75,000 people have enrolled for the course.
 Read more about the early experiences of designing and teaching this MOOC, and about our ‘teacherbot’ pedagogical design experiment in 2014.
 In 2014 I co-authored the ‘Pedagogy of the MOOC‘ report for the Higher Education Academy, and am currently involved in consultancy activity with the World Bank in relation to their MOOC developments.